syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## ABBR - Abbreviation Tag

 The Abbreviation tag is used to indicate the abbreviated forms of long and important texts.
 The title attribute is used to display a tooltip text when the cursor is moved over the abbreviated text.
-The support for &lt;abbr&gt; tag is shown in the following code snippet.
+The support for <abbr> tag is shown in the following code snippet.